 What is the Business Value?

 Business Value has become in the last years a fundamental concept in driving businesses.
 Estimating Business Value is probably the most difficult activity of a Product Owner and at the same time the most important.
-Most organizations have now understood that their responsibility is more than generating income and profit.
-Their goal is to solve problems and make life more enjoyable to people.
 The sum of all benefits which are produced by a business is what we call Business Value.

 The value is not only the value delivered to customers.
 It can be also: